DLowlow44/DLowlow44/README.md

 - 👋 Hi, I’m @DLowlow44
 - 👀 I’m interested in ...music and coding
-- 🌱 I’m currently learning ...token
+- 🌱 I’m currently learning ...solidity and java along with any coding language and tools along the way.
-- 💞️ I’m looking to collaborate on ...marketplace for nft
+- 💞️ I’m looking to collaborate on ...marketplace for nft and own currency
-- 📫 How to reach me ...create my own token
+- 📫 How to reach me ...email me at david.c.lopez89@gmail.com

 <!---